ericchase/coding-tutorials/cplusplus/input-reading/03-data-conversion.md

 <br>

-Next: Reading from a [file](./03-file.md) can be done with little to no extra effort.
+Next: Reading from a file can be done with little to no extra effort using input [redirection](04-redirection.md).